voxpupuli/voxpupuli.github.io/docs/index.md

 * Is this a bugfix, modulesync, breaking change, enhancement, docs update?
 Label it with `bug`, `modulesync`, `backwards-incompatible`, `enhancement`, `docs`
 * Are updates to the README.md needed but missing?
 Label it with `needs-docs`
 * Has the file documented params or examples in the header?
 This needs to be updated as well
 * Are there merge conflicts?
+You don't need to do anything.
+Our [Vox Pupuli Tasks GitHub App][vpt] will label this as `merge-conflicts` and notify the author
+* Were changes to master merged that are required in this PR (fox example an updated Travis-CI configuration)?
 Add the `needs-rebase` label
 * Does it need additional tests?
 Add the `needs-tests` label
 * Does it have failing tests?
 Add the `tests-fail` label
 * Does it drop support for a specific Operating system or a major Puppet version?
 Add the `backwards-incompatible` label